We're an affiliate

 8. Head rubs

-A cat in a good mood loves to rub their head to their cat parent.
-At times, it will even give head rubs to any object in its path, including our legs.
-Often, they rub around our legs to get our attention, particularly at feeding time.
+A cat in a good mood loves to rub their head against their cat parent.
+At times, they will even give head rubs to any object in their path, including your legs.
+Often, they rub against our legs to get our attention, particularly at feeding time.

 9. They’re playful